Dimitar Berbatov: Fulham

-On 31 August 2012, it was announced Berbatov had signed a two-year contract with Fulham for an undisclosed fee.
-He made his league debut the following day, in a 3–0 loss against West Ham United, coming off the bench for Fulham at half-time.
+On 31 August 2012, it was announced Berbatov had signed a two-year contract with Fulham for an undisclosed fee of approximately £5 million, reuniting with his former Tottenham manager Martin Jol.
+He made his debut the following day, in a 3–0 loss against West Ham United, coming off the bench at half-time for Mladen Petrić.
 On 15 September, he made his home debut and scored twice in a 3–0 win against West Bromwich Albion.
-On 27 October he scored Fulham's third goal in a 3–3 away draw with Reading.
-On 10 November Berbatov played 90 minutes against Arsenal, in a game in which he made an assist and scored twice for yet another 3–3 draw.
+On 10 November Berbatov played 90 minutes against Arsenal, in a game in which he made an assist and scored twice in a 3–3 draw.